A fast stochastic interacting particle-field method for 3D parabolic parabolic Chemotaxis systems: numerical algorithms and error analysis: Acknowledgements

 \section{Acknowledgements}

 ZW was partially supported by NTU SUG-023162-00001 and MOE AcRF Tier 1 Grant RG17/24.
-JX was partially supported by NSF grant DMS-2309520.
-ZZ was partially supported by the National Natural Science Foundation of China (Projects 92470103 and 12171406), the Hong Kong RGC grant (Projects 17304324 and 17300325), the Seed Funding Programme for Basic Research (HKU), and Hong Kong RGC Research Fellow Scheme 2025.
-The computations were performed at the research computing facilities provided by Information Technology Services, the University of Hong Kong.
+JX was partially supported by NSF Grant DMS-2309520, the Swedish Research Council Grant No. 2021-06594 at the Institut Mittag-Leffler in Djursholm, Sweden, and the E. Schrödinger Institute in Vienna, Austria, both during his stay in the fall of 2025.
+ZZ was partially supported by the National Natural Science Foundation of China (Projects 92470103 and 12171406), the Hong Kong RGC Grant (Projects 17304324 and 17300325), the Seed Funding Programme for Basic Research (HKU), and the Hong Kong RGC Research Fellow Scheme 2025.
+The computations were performed at the research computing facilities provided by the Greenplanet Cluster at UC Irvine and the Information Technology Services, The University of Hong Kong.